-The Social and Behavioral Sciences are a cluster of disciplines that analyze basic dimensions of the human world through the application of systematic methods.
+The Social and Behavioral Sciences are a cluster of disciplines that analyze the basic dimensions of the human world through the application of systematic methods.
 Social scientists study an array of topics and deploy a multitude of theories and research methods collecting and analyzing data from participant observations, group interviews, surveys, historical documents, laboratory experiments, and more.
 Students who earn an AA in the Social and Behavioral Sciences analyze and evaluate the social world from the perspectives of anthropology, economics, history, philosophy, political science, psychology, and sociology.

-The degree in Interdisciplinary Studies with emphasis in Social and Behavioral Sciences prepares students for a variety of careers related to education, law, social work, business, politics, and human services.
+The degree in Interdisciplinary Studies with an emphasis in Social and Behavioral Sciences prepares students for a variety of careers related to education, law, social work, business, politics, and human services.
 Select 18 units from Social and Behavioral Sciences.
 Courses must be selected from at least 4 disciplines

 Students earning this AA degree analyze and evaluate the ways in which people from different cultures have expressed themselves through the Arts and Humanities.

-The degree in Interdisciplinary Studies with emphasis in Arts and Humanities requires a minimum of 18 units of coursework.
+The degree in Interdisciplinary Studies with an emphasis in Arts and Humanities requires a minimum of 18 units of coursework.

 Economics is the study of production, consumption, and allocation decisions under conditions of scarcity.